Andersonville Chamber of Commerce

 The Neighborhood Development Committee is chaired by Song Chae.
 It is composed of both Board Members and broad representation from the business community.
 Its charter is to oversee the long-term neighborhood and economic development strategy for Andersonville by engaging in policy decisions, business attraction, construction management and meeting with new business and property owners seeking support.
 The committee reports back to the Board.
 Laura Austin is the staff liaison.
 Meets monthly on the 2nd Thursday at 9:00AM.

 The Membership and Nominating Committee is chaired by Mark Liberson.
 The committee plans and implements ways of attracting new chamber members, to get current members more active, and to better communicate with our members.
 The primary responsibilities of the Nominating Committee are to (i) identify and recruit current and prospective Chamber members to be slated for the positions of the directors and officers, (ii) develop and recommend to the Board of Directors criteria for selecting actual and prospective director candidates and (iii) develop and advise the Board of Directors on recruitment strategies for directors.
 The Nominating Committee shall submit its recommended slate of officers and directors each year to the Board of Directors not less than thirty (30) days prior to the Annual Meeting of the members.
 The committee reports back to the Board.
 Meets once a month-Meeting Schedule TBD.
-David Oakes is the staff liaison.
+Laura Austin is the staff liaison.